iotaledger/integration-services/documentation/docs/getting_started/installation/nodejs/local_setup.md

 # Local Setup

-This section will guide in setting up the Integration Service API using NodeJs.
+This section will guide in setting up the Integration Service API using Node.js.

 ## Requirements